Popular words in English. A list of basic English words for live communication. Greetings and farewells

 know ,[know] know

-write ,[right] write
+write ,[wright] write

 learn ,[linen] teach, learn

-open [əʊpən], [open] open
+open [əʊpən],[open] open

-work ,[wok] work
+work ,[walk] work

 sit ,[sit] sit

-like ,[like] Like
+like ,[like] like

 Time